 Sitting and Screen Habits

-Sit with your lower back supported — use the chair’s backrest or a small rolled towel at the lumbar curve.
+Sit with your lower back properly supported use your chair’s backrest or tuck a small rolled towel at the lumbar curve.
 Keep your feet flat on the floor and your screen at eye level.
-Avoid sitting in the same position for more than 45 to 60 minutes; a brief walk every hour significantly reduces spinal load.
+Don’t stay locked in the same position for more than 45 to 60 minutes; even a brief walk every hour reduces spinal load meaningfully.

-Limit prolonged downward neck flexion from mobile phone use.
-‘Text neck’ is a growing cause of upper back and neck pain across all age groups.
+Limit prolonged downward neck flexion from phone use.
+“Text neck” is a growing cause of upper back pain across all age groups and it’s entirely preventable.

 Lifting and Carrying